FRC-Team3484/open-scouting/docs/Contributing_Translations.md

 > ![NOTE]
 > There is some software available to make the translation experience better, instead of having to edit a file directly.
 See [POEdit](https://poedit.net/) or [GNOME Translation Editor](https://wiki.gnome.org/Apps/Gtranslator)

 When contributing translations, navigate to the `/scouting/locale/` folder, and find the language you'd like to contribute translations on.
-Edit the corresponding `.po` file with your changes, by changing each `msgstr` with the translated text, like so:
+Edit the corresponding `django.po` and `djangojs.po` files with your changes, by changing each `msgstr` with the translated text, like so:

 ```po
 #: main/templates/advanced_data/advanced_data.html:28